scriptrdotio/howto/data/upload_files.md

 - Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
 - To manipulate documents, you need to require the **document** module ([read more about creating documents](./persist_data.md))
 - To create a document, you need to invoke the **document.create()**, passing the data to persist and any required descriptive metadata
+- Files are attached into scriptr.io documents that are persisted in the No SQL storage

 Let's update the above code example, to save the file into a document